 \subsection{Explicit results for a two-area network}

 In this subsection, we focus on a two-area power grid as in \cite{AU-TB-GA:14} to obtain some insight on the nature of this optimization problem.
-We also highlight the role of the ratios ${\tr w_i}/d_{i}$, which play a prominent role in Assumption~\ref{ass: Uniform disturbance-damping ratio} and the bounds \eqref{eq:Bounds}.
+We also highlight the prominent role of the ratios ${v_i}/d_{i}$ as in Assumption~\ref{ass: Uniform disturbance-damping ratio} and the bounds \eqref{eq:Bounds}.

-In the case of a two-area system, it is possible to derive an analytical solution $P(m)$ of the Lyapunov equation \eqref{eq:MinOp1d}, as a closed form function of the vector of inertia allocations $m_i$.
-We thus obtain an explicit expression for {\tr the cost} \eqref{eq:MinOp1a} as
+In the case of a two-area system, it is possible to derive an analytical solution $P(m)$ of the Lyapunov equation \eqref{eq:MinOp1d}, as a closed-form function of the vector of inertia allocations $m_i$.
+We thus obtain an explicit expression for the cost \eqref{eq:MinOp1a} as

-where {in the two-area case} $f(m)$ {reduces to a rational function of polynomials of orders 4 in the numerator and the denominator, in terms of inertial coefficients $m_{i}$.} As the explicit expression is more convoluted than insightful, we will not show it here but only report the following observations: \begin{enumerate}[label=(\alph*), leftmargin=0.05cm, itemindent=0.5cm] \item The problem \eqref{eq:MinOp1} admits a unique minimizer.
+where {in the two-area case} $f(m)$ {reduces to a rational function of polynomials of orders 4 in the numerator and the denominator, in terms of inertia coefficients $m_{i}$.} As the explicit expression is more convoluted than insightful, we will not show it here but only report the following observations: \begin{enumerate}[label=(\alph*), leftmargin=0.05cm, itemindent=0.5cm] \item The problem \eqref{eq:MinOp1} admits a unique minimizer.